venturecommunism/react-app/README.md

 Then create a database by uncommenting the relevant part at the bottom of peer.js (inside deps/datomic_gen_server/priv/datomic_gen_server_peer/src/datomic_gen_server/peer.clj) and commenting out most of the rest above.

+4) In the same terminal you did the install:

+    cd react-app
+    mix phoenix.server

+You can stop the Elixir server by hitting Ctrl-C.

+5) In a new terminal (since npm won't be picked up yet until you log back in again):

+    cd react-app/apps/phoenix_interface
+    yarn install
+    cd ../..
+    yarn install
+    npm start

+You can stop the NodeJS server that serves the client by hitting Ctrl-C.

+6) First you will want to navigate to [https://your-ip-address](https://your-ip-address) and set a temporary or permanent security exception.
+This is necessary unless you create your own signed certificate (TODO: link to one of the many good sources on how to do this).

+7) The app should become available at [http://your-ip-address:3000](http://your-ip-address:3000).
+If you skipped step 6 this may look like it works but actually it can't connect to the server.
+This has to do with self-signed security certificates.

+8) To make the red warning that appears when you start the server go away next time you run it:

+    cd apps/phoenix_interface
+    yarn install